Nadi International Airport: History

 Then, as now, Fiji was the crossroads of the Pacific – and in those days was even more important as a refuelling stop.
 The apron was shaded by palms, crotons and hibiscus trees, with whitewashed stone paths connecting it to the terminal.
 These have now been lost under concrete as the apron has expanded over the years, as aeroplanes larger in both number and size land at Nadi.
 In the 1940s and '50s, the airport's official name was Colony of Fiji: Nadi Airport, although foreign timetables continued to spell the name in phonetic English: Nandi.

 Nadi was selected as the major airport for Fiji mainly due to its location on the drier west coast of Viti Levu.

 During the first half of the 1960s, Nadi served as a key airport for transfer of passengers from Auckland's Whenuapai Airport which could only take turboprop and piston aeroplanes, onto the new DC-8s and Boeing 707s bound for North America and Europe.
 At one time, New Zealand controlled the world's largest Flight Information Service (FIS), which at its largest stretched to 10,360,000 square kilometres.
-All of this was controlled from Nadi.
+All of this was controlled from Nadi, until the much larger Auckland Airport opened at Mangere in 1965 and replaced Whenuapai.

 Drama came to Nadi Airport on 19 May 1987.
 The first coup had just occurred (14 May 1987).
 Prime Minister Dr Timoci Bavadra and his cabinet were under arrest, and tension continued to rise in the country.
 Air New Zealand Flight 24 made a scheduled stop to refuel, en route from Tokyo (Narita Airport) to Auckland.
 Ahmjed Ali, an aircraft refueller, used his security card to board the aeroplane and, once in the cockpit, showed the captain that he was carrying dynamite.
 He wanted passage out of Fiji and the release of Dr Bavadra.
 The passengers and cabin crew were able to disembark, while Air New Zealand negotiators in Auckland and Ali's relatives in the Nadi control tower attempted to defuse the escalating situation.
 Eventually, the flight engineer hit Ali over the head with a bottle of duty-free whisky, and he was handed over to the Nadi police.

 In 1999, Fiji Airports Limited was established by an act of Fiji's Parliament as a state-owned enterprise.
 Its role is to operate and administer airports in Fiji, including Nadi International.

 In 2013, a $130m modernisation of passenger terminal facilities at Nadi Airport was commenced by Airports Fiji Limited.
 Construction firms Hawkins Construction and Pacific Building Solutions were contracted for the works, while Thinc and EC Harris were engaged as asset management consultants.
 These projects were completed in April 2017, and officially unveiled in June 2018.

 In 2019, Airports Fiji announced that Nadi would undergo further improvements, with plans for a new runway extending into the sea and an extension of the international terminal, as well as other projects including smart technologies, added taxiways and a new administration building, fire station and control tower.